armollica/d3-ring-note/README.md

 *#* d3.**ringNote**()

-Creates a new annotation generator.
+Creates a new annotation generator (see below how to use this).

 *#* **ringNote**(*selection*, *annotations*)